hgroman/scrapersky-backend/Docs/Docs_8_Document-X/ScraperSky Workflow-Builder-Cheat-Sheet-TEMPLATE-Enhanced.md

 ## Phase 1 Tasks: Schema Preparation

-> **CRITICAL: MANUAL SQL FOR ALL DATABASE SCHEMA CHANGES**
+> **CRITICAL: USE SUPABASE MCP FOR ALL DATABASE SCHEMA CHANGES**
 >
-> As per the AI Collaboration Constitution (§3), all database schema changes for this project—including creating ENUM types (Sec 1.4), adding or altering columns (Sec 1.3), and creating indexes—**MUST be performed MANUALLY via SQL execution** by the User directly against the Supabase/PostgreSQL database.
+> As per the AI Collaboration Constitution (§3), all database schema changes for this project—including creating ENUM types (Sec 1.4), adding or altering columns (Sec 1.3), and creating indexes—**MUST be performed using Supabase MCP (Migrations, Customizations, and Policies)**.
 >
-> **Alembic is NOT USED for this project.**
+> **Supabase MCP** uses natural language to generate PostgreSQL migration files, which can then be executed against the database environment automatically.
 >
+> **SQL migration files should be created in the `supabase/migrations/` directory** with timestamps in the format `YYYYMMDDHHMMSS_description.sql`.
+>
-> Ensure all SQL executed is logged in your workflow\'s "Exact Specific Effort" document.
+> Ensure all schema changes are logged in your workflow's "Exact Specific Effort" document.

 After answering the questionnaire, complete these database schema tasks to prepare for implementation: